Thomas Jackson Crawford: Life

-He was born in St Andrews in Fife in 1812 the son of Agnes McDermeit and the Rev Prof William Crawford DD (died 1822), Professor of Moral Philosophy at United College at the University of St Andrews.
+He was born in St Andrews in Fife on 13th February 1812 the son of Agnes McDermeit and the Rev Prof William Crawford DD (died 1822), Professor of Moral Philosophy at United College at the University of St Andrews.
 Thomas was educated at the High School in Edinburgh and then returned to St Andrews to study divinity at the University, graduating with MA in 1831.

-In 1834 he became minister in Cults and in 1838 transferred to Glamis to the west.
-In 1844 he moved to Edinburgh as "second charge" minister of St Andrews Church on George Street, firstly under Rev Thomas Clark then under Rev John Stuart.
+In 1834 he became a minister in Cults, and in 1838, transferred to Glamis to the west.
+In 1844 he moved to Edinburgh as "second charge" minister of St Andrew's Church on George Street, firstly under Rev Thomas Clark then under Rev John Stuart.
 During the Disruption of 1843 within the church, he was a strong advocate and campaigner of remaining within the established Church of Scotland.
 In 1859, over and above his ministering duties, he was made professor of divinity at the University of Edinburgh and continued in this role until 1875.
 At this time he was living at 13 Great King Street, a large Georgian townhouse in Edinburgh’s Second New Town.

 In 1861 he was made Chaplain in Ordinary to Queen Victoria.

 In 1867 his eminence led to him being elected Moderator of the General Assembly of the Church of Scotland, succeeding Very Rev John Cook.

 He was elected a Fellow of the Royal Society of Edinburgh in 1871, his proposer being John Hutton Balfour.

 He died in Genoa in Italy on 11 October 1875.

 His body was returned to Edinburgh, where he was buried in Dean Cemetery on 12 January 1876 next to his wife, Mary Rankin (1830–1853) who had died young.
 The grave lies on the north wall of the original cemetery.